AmigaPCI/AmigaPCI-MainBoard/AmigaPCI_PCI_Dev_Guide.md

 # 2.0 PCI Configuration

-Each PCI target device may be configured by the Amiga AUTOCONFIG process or by software configuration (Prometheus).
-During configuration, each PCI slot in turn, is polled to obtain the capabilities and address space needs of the target device.
+Each PCI target device may be configured by an AUTOCONFIG-like process or by software configuration.
+During configuration each traget PCI slot is polled to obtain the capabilities and address space needs of the target device(s) present.

 ## 2.1 PCI Host Bridge

 The host bridge base address is $8000 0000.
-The base address allows direct access of the host bridge configuration registers and a means to access the configuration spaces of PCI cards on the PCI bus.
 All PCI devices may be accessed through the host bridge, which acts as an interface between devices on the CPU bus and devices on the PCI bus.
 The host bridge also handles bus arbitration.
 During each CPU data transfer cycle, the address information is broadcast by the host bridge to the PCI bus.
 If any devices respond by asserting **_DEVSEL**, the host bridge proceeds with the PCI cycle.
 Otherwise, the host bridge returns to an idle state.

 ## 2.2 Accessing Devices on the PCI Bus

-The AmigaPCI uses a Prometheus compatable addressing scheme for accessing the parallel address spaces of each PCI device.
+The AmigaPCI uses the addressing scheme shown below for accessing the parallel address spaces of each PCI device.
 The address spaces are as follows: Memory space, I/O space, Type 0 Config space, and Type 1 Config space.
 The following sections describe how to access each of these spaces on the AmigaPCI.

 Table 2.2 PCI Host Bridge Memory Map
 Starting Address|Ending Address|Description
 -|-|-
 $8000 0000|$9FBF FFFF|Memory Expansion Space
 $9FC0 0000|$9FC0 7FFF|Reserved
-$9FC0 8000|$9FC8 FFFF|Type 0 Configuration Space
+$9FC1 0000|$9FC8 FFFF|Type 0 Configuration Space
 $9FC9 0000|$9FD0 FFFF|Reserved
 $9FD1 0000|$9FDF FFFF|Type 1 Configuration Space
 $9FE0 0000|$9FFF FFFF|I/O Expansion Space